mrspeaker/moncroffe/README.md

 - load meshes in webworker

 # needs
+- block-based lighting
 - ambient occlusion
 - shift-walk for overhang picking

 # todolol
 - chunk handling is super hacked in there... clean it up!
 - move world details out of main
+- move the cursor stuff out of main
 - clean up pointer lock and player controls
+- make block data objects, not strings
+- camera pitch/yaw not same as minecraft when looking up/down